Japan Long-Stay Tourist Visa (Designated Activities No.40)

 Travel insurance is mandatory and the following documents will be required, as with the Digital Nomad Visa.

-SafetyWing‘s Digital Nomad Insurance is a good insurance policy for so-called nomadic people who travel the world.
+SafetyWing‘s Digital Nomad Insuranceicon is a good insurance policy for so-called nomadic people who travel the world.
 Everyone can apply for this insurance, regardless if they’re working or not.

 The good thing about this insurance is that it costs as little as about 800 USD for one year for those up to 39 years old and is valid in most countries.
 Of course, it is also compliant with the Japanese Long stay visa application.
 Available for purchase in 180 countries and can be purchased while already traveling in Japan.

-- A copy of the certificate of enrollment and the terms and conditions of the travel medical insurance (the period of insurance during the period of stay in Japan, and/and the contents of the coverage include death, injury, illness…)
+5. A copy of the certificate of enrollment and the terms and conditions of the travel medical insurance (the period of insurance during the period of stay in Japan, and/and the contents of the coverage include death, injury, illness…) We will explain what kind of documents you need to prepare later on.

 What is a Certificate of Eligibility (COE)?